gn0mesort/gn0mesort.github.io/content/slog/2022/slog_2_1.md

 ## What's the big deal?

 I'm left wondering what the big deal is about licenses like the GPL.
-I know that the GPL specifically (and moreso my preferred software license, the dreaded AGPL-3.0) generates a lot of angst.
+I know that the GPL specifically (and more so my preferred software license, the dreaded AGPL-3.0) generates a lot of angst.
 To me it feels like the GPL protects my interests as a software developer (or at least provides a standard way to protect myself).
 I get protection from people using my work (in public) without giving back.
 Sometimes, I think it's overkill or at least makes the